A food processor is a kitchen must-have -- no matter what size your kitchen

 A full-size food processor will more than earn its keep if you cook a lot, bake, or have a larger family.
 These typically have a capacity of 7 to 20 cups, and most come with a variety of blades and discs to handle just about any food prep task.
 This includes shredding discs for grating carrots or shredding potatoes, cutting discs for slicing, hooks for mixing dough, and, of course, several different blades for chopping, mincing, mixing and pureeing.
 These food processors can range in price from less than $100 to $400 or more.
 What you want to spend depends upon how often you will use the machine and what kind of demands you will place on it.

 Mini food processors are just that: food processors that are small in size, but not in performance.
-Some of these little guys - usually about a 2- to 4-cup capacity -- can outperform their big brothers when it comes to chopping and mincing, they just don't hold as much.
-These are often lumped-in with food choppers (see below), but they do more than just chop.
-A mini food processor costs a lot less than a full-sized processor -- in fact, most are less than $50, so you get a lot of bang for your buck.
+Some of these little guys -- usually about a 2- to 4-cup capacity -- can outperform their big brothers when it comes to chopping and mincing.
+However, they just don't hold as much, and the smallest of them won't accommodate slicing or shredding discs.
+Mini food processors are often lumped-in with food choppers (see below), but they do more than just chop.
+A mini food processor also costs less than a full-sized processor -- most are under $50 -- so you get a lot of bang for your buck.

 Food choppers are handy little tools to have around the kitchen.
 Sometimes they're small electric appliances -- not very powerful, just enough to dice up an onion or grind some nuts.
 However, many of the most popular are manual devices that you turn a crank to grind, or "slap" with your hand to chop up your ingredients on a cutting board.
 They make short work of small quantities of nuts, herbs, peppers and other foods when you just need a cup or less to toss into a recipe or salad.
 Casual cooks and those with poor knife skills love them for quickly and evenly dicing and mincing.
 They're particularly popular with people who don't like the tears that come from dealing with onions.